bbodenmiller/onebusaway-iphone-test-releases/README.md

 ## Install ##
 1. Install `git` and `MobileTerminal` from Cydia
-2. In `MobileTerminal` run `curl -o https://github.com/bbodenmiller/onebusaway-iphone-test-releases/raw/oba`
+2. In `MobileTerminal` run `curl -LOk https://github.com/bbodenmiller/onebusaway-iphone-test-releases/raw/oba`
 3. Then run `./oba <branch>` anytime you want to get the latest code.
 Leaving off the branch will default to the `dev` branch.